Binder Exchange: Frequently Asked Questions

 2. You experience gender dysphoria related to your chest.

-3. You do not have the financial means to buy a binder one.
+3. You do not have the financial means to buy a binder and have no more than 1 already.

 4. You live in the United States.

 No other factors influence whether you can apply, including age, gender identity, or already owning a binder.
-However, those that do not currently own more than 1 binder will be prioritized.
+Folks applying 13 years old or younger must have parental permission to apply.

 Do I pay any costs to get a binder?